City of Nashua

 - The owner shall retain records (such as maintenance logs and contractor receipts) demonstrating compliance with the scheduled maintenance activities for a period of not less than three years.
 The City may request copies of such records, or may request inspection of such records on the property.
 Failure to produce such records or copies of such records within 14 days of such a request shall constitute a condition of noncompliance with site plan approval, subject to enforcement.

-- The owner shall ensure that an annual report is provided to the Planning Director on or before the first day of January of each year.
+- The owner shall ensure that an annual report is provided to the Planning Department on or before the first day of January of each year.
 Such reports shall, at a minimum, include:

 - The location of the property;

 - The name, address, and phone number of the owner;

 - The name, address, and phone number of the party responsible for maintenance if other than the owner;

 - A brief description of the site uses and stormwater management system;

 - A summary of inspections completed and the results of such inspections; and